lucques/conjin/doc/modules.md

 - The placeholders are an intermediate layer to provide the overriding mechanism

 What often happens is that templates are based on each other, e.g. `template-interbook` builds upon `template-navigable`.
 Some comments on this:
-- The config of `template-interbook` should be comprehensive and this module should *internally* configure its base template
+- The config of the derived template must extend the config of the base template.

 ## Conventions